Off we go, on another doggy adventure! This time, we’re travelling to the beautiful world of dog harnesses and hiking.

 It’s important to note that the handle on this is not for lifting.
 This is a rather unfortunate negative.
 It can be used for aiding and holding your dog in place, but will not cope with lifting.
 If your train is likely to involve assisting or lifting your dog, this is not for you.

 9. Outward Hound Daypak Dog Backpack

-One of the most affordable dog backpack hiking harnesses, the Outward is a good choice if you’re looking for something for only a few trips.
+One of the most affordable dogs backpack hiking harnesses; the Outward is a good choice if you’re looking for gear for only a few trips.
 It’s not the best out there, the sizings are a little off, the materials don’t all last and the weighting isn’t ideal – but it’s still a good choice when hiking on a budget.

 If you found this article useful, please comment below or join the conversation on our Facebook page.